Recognize anyone in this Agincourt audience from 1994?

 On the 12 May ’89, making their ‘only Southern UK appearance’, pub rock royalty in the form of Dr. Feelgood with it’s Brilleaux, Mitchell, Morris and either Russell or Mayo line-up.

 The Cube promoted a number of nights at The Agincourt, notably the 6 October ’91 appearance of Thousand Yard Stare, supported by Backlash, for a pre James Tour warm up; and The Senseless Things, ten days later on 16 October, for a pre Carter Tour appearance, supported by The Revs.
-Local promotion company Pamblewood Promotions, who also organized the Pamblewood Balls, were very active at the venuee from ’94 through ’96.
-They booked Credit to the Nation for 6 July ’94, and Chumbawumba, supported by Mambo Taxi, to appear at The Ag on 11 August that year.
+Local promotion company Pamblewood Promotions, who also organized the Pamblewood Balls, were very active at the venue from ’94 through ’96.
+They booked Credit to the Nation for 6 July ’94, and Chumbawumba, supported by Mambo Taxi, to appear at Agincourt on 11 August that year.
 On the 9 December ’94 The Senseless Thing, supported by Joyrider and Who Moved The Ground? rocked the venue.
 The next year Pamblewood secured Dodgy to appear on 22 June.
 Then, No Way Sis took to the stage on 4 Dec ’96.
 We are bound to have missed a raft of Pamblewood events at The Agincourt.
 Local band, Orphic Soop headlined The Agincourt for Mutley C’s Homegrown event on 19 September ’97, with Lacuna, Leith and Mindwire in support.
 We’ll close with Mindwire’s third newsletter, which puts them at the Agincourt, with Jetpack, Floor and Vex Red, as well as Hundred Reasons on 20 March ’98.

 The venue is soon to pass 60 years as a live music venue and the last we saw it was receiving a fresh lick of paint.